-Dr. Nadir Mulla, MD is a family medicine practitioner in Sugar Land, TX specializing in family medicine.
-He graduated from University of Texas Medical Branch School of Medicine in 2020 and has 6 years of experience.
-Dr. Nadir Mulla, MD is affiliated with Baylor College of Medicine, Houston Methodist Sugar Land Hospital and Houston Methodist.
+Dr. Nadir Mulla, MD is a sports medicine doctor in HOUSTON, TX specializing in sports medicine and family medicine.
+Dr. Nadir Mulla, MD is affiliated with Houston Methodist Sugar Land Hospital and Houston Methodist.

 Anxiety